Mandatory requirements are found in:

-• Guidance issued by the House of Bishops, or
+- The safeguarding guidance issued by the House of Bishops; and

 Guidance issued by the House of Bishops